 Applications of Osmotic Dehydration in the Food Industry

 Osmotic dehydration (OD) is a frequently used technique in the food industry to extend the shelf life and quality of fruits and vegetables.
 This method includes soaking food in a hypertonic solution, enabling water to diffuse out while solids are absorbed, reducing drying time and energy consumption in future steps.
 OD is particularly useful when paired with developing technologies like as microwave drying, as observed in strawberries, which helps to keep nutritional and sensory qualities.
-Furthermore, edible coatings such as alginate-lactate can be employed to regulate solute uptake, improve texture, and reduce sugar absorption during osmotic dehydration treatments (Gamboa-Santos et al., 2019).
+Furthermore, edible coatings such as alginate-lactate can regulate solute uptake, improve texture, and reduce sugar absorption during osmotic dehydration treatments (Gamboa-Santos et al., 2019).

 12.1 Preservation of Fruits and Vegetables